-CTSE Registry Services Proprietary Limited The Woodstock Exchange Building, 5th Floor, Block B, 66-68 Albert Road, Woodstock, 7925 (Postnet Suite 5, Private Bag X4, Woodstock, 7915) admin@4axregistry.co.za
+CTSE Registry Services Proprietary Limited The Woodstock Exchange Building, 5th Floor, Block B, 66-68 Albert Road, Woodstock, 7925 (Postnet Suite 5, Private Bag X4, Woodstock, 7915) admin@ctseregistry.co.za

-- 11. Notwithstanding the foregoing, the chairman of the annual general meeting may waive any formalities that would otherwise be a prerequisite for a valid proxy. - 12.
-A minor must be assisted by his/her parent or guardian unless the relevant documents establishing his/her legal capacity are produced or have been registered by the transfer secretaries/meeting administrators.
+- 10. Notwithstanding the foregoing, the chairman of the annual general meeting may waive any formalities that would otherwise be a prerequisite for a valid proxy. - 11.
+A minor must be assisted by his/her parent or guardian unless the relevant documents establishing his/her legal capacity are produced or have been registered by the transfer secretaries.